smartinternz02/SI-GuidedProject-611595-1698384003/README.md

 ## Overview

-This project aims to predict tea leaves diseases using Convolutional Neural Networks (CNN).
+This project aims to predict tea leaves diseases using Convolutional Neural Networks (CNN) using Transfer Learning Method from VGG16 Pretrained Model.
 It includes a web interface built with Flask for user interaction, and a Jupyter notebook (ipynb) for the model development.
 The dataset used for training and testing the model is also included.

 ## Features